danawoodman/cng/README.md

 # Install the CLI locally
 make install

-# Run the CLI in watch mode using gochange :)
+# Run the CLI in watch mode using cng :)
-# Pass the arguments to gochange using the ARGS variable.
+# Pass the arguments to cng using the ARGS variable.
 # Make sure to run `make build` first!
 make dev ARGS="-i -k 'some/path/*.html' -- echo 'changed'" # or just `make`
 ```